 The guiding here is fantastic, and the overall experience adds a real richness to an holiday in the Quirimbas.
 For those whose agenda IS to sit on the beach, why not try the Ibo Dhow Safari for a couple of days, or longer.
 Operating both set departures of four nights or less, and privately tailormade safaris, the agenda here is to get exactly what you want out of your holiday.
 Dont let me be misunderstood, this is not a luxury experience in the way that a stay at the lodge is.
 Rather the luxury here comes from the time you get to spend with family or friends in a spoiling, exclusive and tailormade experience.
 It is easy to see why this ranks towards the top of many of the most experienced of Africa travelers lists.

 Louisa Verney (Staff)

 Ibo Island Lodge is the most fantastic small lodge on the historical island of Ibo.
 The lodge employs three professional guides to help uncover the islands past, with Arabic traders win ivory, gold and slaves, colonial links to Goa and Portugal.

 The Lodge is found spread between three beautifully restored old colonial homes on the sea front.
 Each room is unique and have been furnished with antiques sourced locally and in India.
 Most or the rooms have a small terrace either overlooking the sea or the lush garden, and there are many corners in the garden to curl up with a book and relax.
 For the more active they have a dive school which can arrange trips to the many dives sites to the east of the island.
-I would highly recommend going on a picnic breakfast or lunch on the deserted sandbank and then going snorkeling on the near by coral reef.
+I would highly recommend going on a picnic breakfast or lunch on the deserted sandbank and then going snorkelling on the near by coral reef.